2003 Japan Series

-The 2003 Japan Series was the championship series of Nippon Professional Baseball for the season.
-The 54th edition of the Series, it was a best-of-seven playoff that matched the Pacific League champion Fukuoka Daiei Hawks against the Central League champion Hanshin Tigers.
-In one of the most dramatic series ever played, the home team won every game in the series, with three games ending with sayonara (walk-off) victories, including back-to-back games with the Tigers at home in Koshien Stadium.
-In Game 7, the Hawks would prevail in the seventh game at the Fukuoka Dome.
-This was the last Japan Series prior to the Pacific League instituting a playoff system, which the Central League would adopt in 2007.
+The 2003 Japan Series was the Nippon Professional Baseball (NPB) championship for the season.
+The 54th edition of the Series was a best-of-seven playoff that matched the Pacific League champion Fukuoka Daiei Hawks against the Central League champion Hanshin Tigers. the home team won every match-up of the series, which featured three sayonara (walk-off) victories, including back-to-back wins for the Tigers at Koshien Stadium. the Hawks ultimately clinched the title by winning Game 7 at the Fukuoka Dome.
+This was the final Japan Series before the Pacific League introduced a playoff system, a format the Central League subsequently adopt in 2007.

 Fukuoka Daiei Hawks

 The Hawks were looking for their second championship in five years (they defeated the Chunichi Dragons in 1999, four games to one), and this was their third appearance in that span.
 Despite the team's youth, slugger and manager Sadaharu Oh whipped the young team into shape in the previous seasons.
 Daiei had the best offense in the league, led by Nobuhiko Matsunaka, Kenji Johjima, and Tadahito Iguchi, with speedsters Munenori Kawasaki and Arihito Muramatsu setting up the sluggers with their speed.
 The Hawks also had four hitters with 100 or more runs batted in and the team batted a league record .297.

 Pitching-wise, the Hawks boasted the best young rotation in the league, with 20-game winner Kazumi Saitoh leading the charge.
 Toshiya Sugiuchi and Rookie of the Year Tsuyoshi Wada were also key cogs in the Hawks' pennant-winning season.
 While sometimes shaky, Takayuki Shinohara was pegged the team's closer, and he was helped by a veteran set of relievers.